 Our suggestion: Take the opportunity to reinvent packaging, and don’t be afraid to make alliances with suppliers as well as the competition.
 Innovation is imperative to a sustainable future.

 9. Customer Is Key

 While the customer is part of the change process in many of the above-mentioned initiatives, we want to emphasize this as a separate trend.
-Brands communicating and educating their customers on how to responsibly use and dispose of packaging are a key to the success in any and all areas.
+Brands communicating and educating their customers on how to responsibly use and dispose of packaging is key to success in all areas.
 This positive development is luckily on the rise.
 The only danger is if we move toward oversimplified (and eventually incorrect) qualitative descriptions designed to enable all customers to decipher the message, but actually mislead the public.

 Our suggestion: Ensure that the environmentally solid ideals are communicated appropriately for different levels of customer curiosity.
-Today we have the technology to add a tiny QR code to a label and link more details that would be too much for most customers, but satisfy the curiosity of others.
-Focus not only on engaging unresponsive or environmentally disinterested customers, but also on shaping the opinions of those who may have dragged onto the misled bandwagon (e.g., standard-bearers of “no packaging is the best packaging”).
+Today we have the technology to add a tiny QR code to a label and link more details that could be too much for most customers but satisfy the curiosity of others.
+Focus not only on engaging unresponsive or environmentally disinterested customers, but also on shaping the opinions of those who may have been misled by deceptive sustainability claims without scientific basis (e.g., the claim that “no packaging is the best packaging.”)

 Courageous, out-of-the-box thinking, understanding your whole supply chain and proper R&D are critical to the development of sustainable packaging.
 But the question will arise as to how you create a more sustainable solution if at the same time the recycling quotas force you to do the opposite.
 How can you, as a manufacturer, go against regulatory pressure and potentially risk pushback from customers to carry out the more sustainable option?

-And don’t forget, focus your communication strategy on the net benefits across the diverse environmental impacts and with respect to the function of the packaging.
+And don’t forget to focus your communication strategy on the net benefits across the diverse environmental impacts and with respect to the function of the packaging.
 We need customers to be on board with the chosen strategy.